lukakralj/TouchGlove/README.md

 You can also move your hand while holding something and thus drag it around the screen.

 **Changing mouse speed**:
-To change the mouse speed touch your ring finger with your thumb.
-Touch more times to circulate between different speeds.
+To change the mouse speed touch your ring finger and your thumb.
+Touch multiple times to scroll through all the speeds.

 **Switching between the windows**:
-To enable the window switching mode, touch your middle finger with your thumb.
-Now you can touch your index finger to go to the previously active window.
+To enable the window switching mode, touch your middle finger and your thumb.
+Now you can touch your index finger to go to the last active window.
 Or you can touch your ring finger to circulate through all the open windows.
-To toggle the window switching mode off, touch your middle finger with your thumb again.
+To toggle the window switching mode off, touch your middle finger and your thumb again.

 ## Components list
 The whole setup contains the following components: